dayton-outar/shillings/docs/VALUATION.md

 $$\huge{Enterprise\text{ }Value\text{ }in\text{ }Year\text{ }T = V_T^L = { FCF_{T + 1} \over r_{wacc} - g } }$$

+---
+Below from The Site Book by Richard M. Fenker.

+**Demand** is a result of the complex and changing relationship between competition, image, and customer sources.
+Usually there are plenty of potential customers.
+Whether or not you get your share depends on image and competition.
+Image is a broad concept that describes all of the features that influence a customer's perception.
+Image includes drop-in features such as visibility or access, the physical characteristics of the area around the site, and the market presence (or familiarity) of your concept. **Competition** includes any business a customer thinks of when making a decision to "eat out" or to "buy tires."
+Both direct and indirect competitors will impact your site both by providing additional draw (possibly), but also by dividing up the supply of customers from various sources.
+The interactions between these three elements generates a quantitative measurement of the demand for your store or restaurant.
+The site evaluation model presented in this book uses a fairly simple formula for quantifying demand.

+$$\text{Demand }= \frac{\text{Total Customers}}{\text{Competition}}$$

+The total number of customers refers to the number of customers coming from each source (the total volume of potential customers in the trade area).
+Clearly, the higher the competition, the more choices each customer will have, which will lower the demand for your concept.
+Obviously, if the number of potential customers is also high, lots of competition won't matter as much because there will still be many customers available to visit your concept.
+A good image acts to increase the demand for your concept by increasing the chances that customers will choose you over the competition.
+We tend to prefer to shop or dine at businesses that are convenient to reach within the trade area, easily located fromthe street, accessible, established in the market, and so forth.

 ## Further Reading